abreis/swift-gissumo/doc/Statistics.md

 * finalCityCoverageMap (end)

-  Prints a map of signal coverage on the city.
+  Prints a map of signal coverage in the city.

 * finalCitySaturationMap (end)

-  Prints a map of RSU saturation on the city.
+  Prints a map of RSU saturation in the city.

 * finalCityEntitiesMap (end)

-  Prints a map with the entities on the city.
+  Prints a map with the entities in the city.

+* finalCityCoverageStats (end)

+  Prints statistics of cell signal coverage in the city.

+* finalCitySaturationStats (end)

+  Prints statistics of cell saturation in the city.